Orignially posted 10/16/2018; updated on on 9/18/2019

 - Dialing a phone number while driving increases a teen driver’s risk of accident six times.

-- Texting while driving increases a teen driver’s risk of accident 23 times.
+- Texting while driving increases a teen driver’s risk of accident 23 times, and is banned in many states.

-- In 2016, one out of every five teen drivers involved in a fatal crash had been drinking.
+- In 2017, 15% of teen drivers involved in a fatal crash had been drinking.

 National Teen Driver Safety Week sheds light on these facts and is meant to start an ongoing conversation about safe driving so that teens can consistently integrate safe driving practices into their daily habits.
 Focus on the following tips with your teen drivers: